 Where MIT’s TurboTrack Comes In

-Having recently created TurboTrack, the paper-like RFID tag-based tracking system, MIT have this year finished testing their product, already attracting the interest of other technology organisations.
+Having recently created TurboTrack, the paper-like RFID tag-based tracking system, MIT has this year finished testing their product, already attracting the interest of other technology organisations.

 One major USP of TurboTrack is that it isn’t limited by the above-mentioned ‘fatal flaw’ in machine vision, wherein even a slight obstruction in-between an MV camera and the target object means that the latter cannot be recognised.
 This issue is nipped in the bud by TurboTrack, as again, rather than relying on cameras and image recognition systems for robot guidance, MIT’s solution mostly boils down to the decades-old interaction between an RFID reader and its tag (a process known as interrogation).